abelsj60/my-site/app/data/clips/uva-charting-an-east-west-passage.md

 That’s one reason Chen thinks the market is ready to formally expand its horizons.

 He may be right.
-Harvard’s Rivkin leads the academy commit- tee that decides which sessions to feature during the annual meeting’s full-day “All-Academy Theme” program.
+Harvard’s Rivkin leads the academy committee that decides which sessions to feature during the annual meeting’s full-day “All-Academy Theme” program.
 Proposals have ranged from whether Asian business schools should follow a Western model to yoga’s impact on an